balazskreith/hamok-ts/docs/remoteMap.md

 This design is ideal for scenarios where a large number of key-value pairs need to be managed by multiple instances.
 Instead of introducing a distributed locking mechanism, `HamokRemoteMap` utilizes the RAFT consensus algorithm to guarantee consistent operation execution, ensuring consistency and fault tolerance in distributed systems.

+### Important Notes

+- RemoteMap relies on leader peer, as the leader peer is the only one which can executes action on a remote map.
+Therefore all peer which potentially can be the leader must create this map.

 ## Configuration

 ```typescript